-An applicant or a person aggrieved by a reviewable decision are entitled to seek an internal review within 20 working days after the notice of decision has been issued by NSW Treasury.
+An applicant or a person aggrieved by a reviewable decision may seek an internal review within 20 working days, from the date of the Decision.
+An internal review request must be accompanied by a fee of \$40.00.

-NSW Treasury must make its decision on an internal review and notify the applicant within 15 working days after the application for internal review was received.
+NSW Treasury must make its decision on an internal review and notify the applicant within 15 working days after the application for internal review is received.